qimiko/geode-mods/README.md

 ## support

-some of these mods require additions to Geode's bindings. also some are only compatible with macos (all of them rn). keep that in mind
+some mods are only compatible with macos (all of them rn). keep that in mind

 ## license